CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 Datasets can be removed by highlighting the name of the dataset in the dataset list and pressing the yellow **minus** button.
 Note that although the dataset will be removed, the number that was assigned to that dataset will not be reused by VERDI during the current session (unless there had been only one dataset loaded, and it was removed; in that case the next dataset that is loaded will be labeled number 1).

 <a id=Figure6-2></a>
 Figure 6‑2.
-Open Dataset File Browser
+Open Dataset File Browser<br>
 <img src="media/image012.png"/>

 <a id=Figure6-3></a>
 Figure 6‑3.
-Datasets Pane Displaying Information about a Dataset
+Datasets Pane Displaying Information about a Dataset<br>
 <img src="media/image013.png"/>

 Adding and Removing a Dataset from a Remote File System